therightstuff/aws-cdk-js-dev-guide/README.md

 To create a layer, simply add a `<layer name>` folder in the `layers/src` directory that includes a `package.json` file.
 When the `npm run build` command is run, the packages are installed and the layer archive is produced and copied into the `layers/build` directory.

+To include a custom module in a layer, simply add it to a subfolder under the appropriate layer's `src` folder and it will be copied into the layer's build directory.
+Once the layer has been linked to a lambda function, it can then be accessed by including it from `/opt/nodejs/<module>`.

+See the sample files `layers/src/sample-layer` and `handlers/layer/index.js` for example usage.

+__WARNING__: "_Your function can access the content of the layer during execution in the /opt directory.
+Layers are applied in the order that's specified, merging any folders with the same name.
+If the same file appears in multiple layers, the version in the last applied layer is used._"

 ### Deployment

 By default, CDK deploys stacks that are [environment-agnostic](https://docs.aws.amazon.com/cdk/latest/guide/environments.html).
 To enable environment-agnostic deployments, run `cdk bootstrap` before `cdk deploy`, but configuring specific regions is probably the safer practice.